External child protection authorities and community organisations who facilitate in the safety and wellbeing of children and young people.

-Who can make a notification?
+Who can make a report to child protection?

-Any person may report or make a notification to the Secretary of the department alleging physical or sexual abuse by a foster carer or a residential out-of-home carer towards a child or young person under the age of 18 years at the time of the alleged abuse.
+Any person may report or make a report to the Secretary of the department alleging physical or sexual abuse by a foster carer or a residential out-of-home carer towards a child or young person under the age of 18 years at the time of the alleged abuse.

-Following a notification, the Secretary of the department will decide whether to have the matter investigated.
+Following a report, the Secretary of the department will decide whether to have the matter investigated.
 Instances of alleged abuse dating from 7 December 2002 may be investigated.
 An independent investigator will conduct the investigation and report to the Secretary.
 The Secretary will then decide whether or not to refer the matter to the Suitability Panel.

 National Association for Prevention of Child Abuse and Neglect (NAPCAN)